 The HPTN was formed to conduct research on promising biomedical and behavioral strategies to reduce the acquisition and transmission of HIV.
 Since its inception, the HPTN has proactively addressed its goal of developing a state-of-the-art, collaborative, multi-site, multi-trial, multidisciplinary HIV prevention science research agenda.
-Research is conducted in diverse and vulnerable populations such as heterosexual cisgender men and women, men who have sex with men (MSM), transgender men and women, persons who inject drugs (PWID), and adolescents.
+Research is conducted in the most affected populations, determined by the current epidemiology of the epidemic.